dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 Section 6.
 Whats Next Step?
 =====================
 Congratulations!
 You have completed Web Design Development Foundations-Web Technology Fundamentals lessons.
+Thank You for looking into Web Fundametals.
 Now you have a good idea of how web works and technologies behind web.
 Your next step could be Mastering HTML, lets begin your web design-development journey with [Learning HTML5 Essentials](https://github.com/dinanathsj29/html5-essentials).
 Best of Luck!
 Happy Learning!